bobbyrathoree/the-15-puzzle--navigation--knapsack-problem/README.md

 ### 2. PART - 2 The navigation problem
 #### 2.1 Heuristics
 There are four choices for the "best" route and each has a different heuristic:
-* Segments: we take the geographical distance (converted from GPS coordinates from current city to goal city) and devide it by the Maximun of the segment distance (which we search and obtain in the main function as a global variable) and use the floor of this number as an estimation of how many road segments there will be from the current city to the goal city.
+* Segments: we take the geographical distance (converted from GPS coordinates from current city to goal city) and divide it by the length of the longest segment (which we search and obtain in the main function as a global variable).
+We use the floor of this number as an estimation of how many road segments there will be from the current city to the goal city.
-* Distance: we simply take the geographical distance as an estimation
+* Distance: we simply take the geographical distance as an estimation.
-* Time: We take the geographical distance and divide it by the Maximum of the speed limit.
+* Time: We take the geographical distance and divide it by the maximum speed limit.
-* MPG: we take the geographical distance and devide it by 35 (which is approaching maximum of the mpg-speed function)
+* MPG: we take the geographical distance and divide it by 35 (which is approaching maximum of the mpg-speed function)

 Simply put, all these heuristics are based on the estimation of geographical distance converted from coordinates.
 If the GPS coordinates are accurate, this heuristic will not over-estimate and thus is admissible.
 However, an issue here is there are some cities without coordinates.
 Thus, the accuracy of our estimation of coordinates will influence whether the heuristic is admissible and whether it's consistent.
 #### 2.2 Coordinates estimation
 An intuitive idea is that the coordinates can be estimated by getting the mean of the neighboring cities' coordinates.
 However, this might not be optimal because if the estimated city is very close to the goal, and this coordinates-estimation strategy will be worse than simply searching all its neighbors.